mohammedimran010/arrayGroups/README.md

 Where the size of the original array cannot be divided equally by N, the final part should have a length equal to the remainder.

 # Advice
-Open index.html using the Chrome browser and click 'Run' to get the results
+Open index.html and click 'Run' to get the results